webix-hub/docs/data/desktop/custom_serverside.md

 year	2012
 ~~~

-Additional item properies can be set as well by updating this item on client side:
+Additional item properties can be set as well by updating this item on client side:

 ~~~js
 var item = this.getItem(id);